 - A. Site Inspection.
-TLO personnel have visited the area on numerous occasions in conjunction with previous mineral leasing of Trust land in the area. - B. Valuation.
-The Subject Land will be leased pursuant to terms and conditions of a Negotiated Placer Mineral Lease.
+TLO personnel are familiar with the area from past site visits. - B. Valuation.
+The subject land will be leased pursuant to terms and conditions of a Negotiated Placer Mineral Lease.
 It will be a standard form lease substantially the same as has been used in previous TLO mineral lease transactions, and includes the terms and conditions outlined above. - C. Terms and Conditions Review.
-The TLO contracted with a private law firm and collaborated with other public and private land managers as well as miners and representatives of the mining industry to develop terms and a lease form that best serves the interests of the Trust.
+The TLO has consulted with legal counsel, public and private land managers, and the mining community in the development of terms and conditions, and a lease form that best serves the interests of the Trust.